Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 God is in the business of healing hearts and restoring lives.
 There is not a betrayal that He can’t heal with unconditional love and infinite trust.

-In order to move out of the depths of pain and chaotic emotions, you need to decide to trust God to heal you and be willing to let yourself and/or your betrayer be free from the offense.
+To move out of the depths of pain and chaotic emotions, you need to decide to trust God to heal you and be willing to let yourself and/or your betrayer be free from the offense.

 “Lord, have mercy on us.
 We have put our hope in you.
 Protect us day by day and save us in times of trouble.”
-Isaiah 33:2 GNT

 What is Betrayal?